The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: Operads, Gerstenhaber's bracket and natural ``oddness''

 \subsection{Odd Lie bracket}

-In Gerstenhaber's original work \cite{Gerst} the bracket is not Lie but odd Lie.
-This is because he introduces certain signs in the summation.
-We will show that these signs can be understood in terms of suspensions and shifts.
-Although they are defined in a bit of an {\it ad hoc} fashion, they are indeed the natural deeper structure as one can view from the bigger picture provided by the metatheorems.
+In Gerstenhaber's original work \cite{Gerst} the bracket is not Lie but odd Lie and certain signs are introduced in the summation.
+We will show that these signs can be understood in terms of operadic suspensions and shifts.
 In particular, doing an operadic suspension one almost gets the signs.
-That is after one more shift, the signs are the ones of the Hochschild complex.
+After one more shift, the signs are the ones of the Hochschild complex.
 What seems {\it prima vista} unfortunate, namely that a na\"ive shift of an operad ceases to be an operad, is actually completely natural, as according to the mantra the bracket should come from an odd gluing.
 Let us formalize this.